luxonis/depthai-ml-training/colab-notebooks/README.md

 The tutorial notebook
 *Easy_Object_Detection_With_Custom_Data_Demo_Training.ipynb* shows how to quickly train an object detector based on the Mobilenet SSDv2 network.

-After training is complete, it also shows how to convert the model to a format usable by OpenVINO called Intermediate Representation, or IR.
-The IR model can then be [converted locally to a blob](https://github.com/luxonis/depthai#conversion-of-existing-trained-models-into-intel-movidius-binary-format) in order to run on our DepthAI platform and modules.
+After training is complete, it also converts the model to a .blob file that runs on our DepthAI platform and modules.
+First the model is converted to a format usable by OpenVINO called Intermediate Representation, or IR.
+The IR model is then compiled to a .blob file using a server we set up for that purpose.
+(The IR model can also be [converted locally to a blob](https://github.com/luxonis/depthai#conversion-of-existing-trained-models-into-intel-movidius-binary-format).)

 And that's it, in less than a couple of hours a fairly advanced proof of concept object detector can run on DepthAI to detect objects of your choice and their associated spatial information (i.e. xyz location).
 For example this notebook was used to train DepthAI to locate strawberries in 3D space, see below: